About these Terms

 - (e) acts of government authority, whether lawful or unlawful;

-- (f) failure or interruption of internet, power, or essential third-party services; and
+- (f) failure or interruption of internet, power, or essential third-party services on which WorkArc or the Client depends; and

 - (g) any other event of a similar nature beyond the reasonable control of the affected party.

-10.2 Neither party is liable for any delay or failure to perform its obligations to the extent caused by a Force Majeure Event, provided the affected party:
+10.2 A party affected by a Force Majeure Event will not be liable for any delay or failure to perform its obligations to the extent that delay or failure is caused by the Force Majeure Event, provided that party:

-- (a) immediately notifies the other party and provides full information about the Force Majeure Event;
+- (a) notifies the other party in writing as soon as reasonably practicable of the nature and expected duration of the Force Majeure Event; and

 10.3 If a Force Majeure Event continues for more than 30 Business Days, either party may terminate the Agreement on 10 Business Days written notice.